-I typically steer away from making recommendations on what you should wear, but feel strongly that none of us (at any age) need to wear these three things ever again.
+I typically steer away from making recommendations on what you should wear, but feel strongly that none of us (at any age) need to wear the following three things ever again.
+Don’t worry, I’m not coming for your jeans, leggings, comfort clothes or anything else you love to wear.

 Please Stop Wearing These 3 Things